SatriaSuriaAriffin/SatriaSuriaAriffin/README.md

 * 🌍  I'm based in Brunei
 * ✉️  You can contact me at [satria.suria@outlook.com](mailto:satria.suria@outlook.com)
-* 🚀  I'm currently working on SafeScreen AI.
+* 🚀  I'm currently working on SevenGates.
 * 🤝  I'm open to collaborating on meaningful projects

 ### Skills